Why, how, what, where?

 An additional benefit is that you will look at a specific aspect of radiological practice to audit and while undertaking this audit you will learn about this area in great detail.
 This knowledge and experience will be of use in the future, particularly during your radiology interview.
 Demonstrating this knowledge in your interview will greatly work in your favour.

 If you haven't done anything so far in radiology to boost your CV, then an audit is a good start!

 How do I get started?

 Secondly, you need an audit topic.
-It may be that the radiology department you are in contact with already has an idea for you in mind, but if you need inspiration an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.
+It may be that your radiology department already has an idea for you in mind, but if you need inspiration then an excellent source of radiological audit materials is RCR AuditLive, where there are 100+ audit recipes with standards, targets, audit data collection tools and guides, recommended sample sizes etc. Utilising this resource cannot be recommended enough for the completion of a radiology-centred audit.

 What makes a good topic?

 This does require some thought.
 Don't just leap in with the first idea you have.
 It's a good idea to consider the following factors when selecting an audit topic: